hackertron/getignore/README.md

 ## How it Works

-The first time you run the tool, it will:
+When you request a template:
-1. Create a `.gitignore-cli` directory in your home folder
+1. The tool checks if it exists in the `.gitignore-cli` directory in your home folder
-2. Download all templates from GitHub's gitignore repository
+2. If available locally, it uses the cached version for instant access
+3. If not available, it downloads just that specific template from GitHub
-3. Store them locally for fast, offline use
+4. Templates are stored locally for future use

-All subsequent uses will be instant and offline, using the cached templates.
+You can also choose to download all templates at once using the `download-all` command or `--download-all` flag if you prefer to have everything available offline.

 ## Template Structure